 The bill amends Sections 34-25-2, 34-25-3, and 34-25-20 of the Code of Alabama 1975, specifically addressing the definitions and regulations surrounding polygraph examinations.
-It introduces a new definition for "polygraph device," which is described as an instrument that records a subject's cardiovascular pattern, respiratory pattern, and galvanic skin response.
-Importantly, the bill clarifies that a polygraph device does not include equipment used for computer voice stress analysis.
-Additionally, the bill makes several nonsubstantive, technical revisions to update the existing code language to current standards.
+Notably, it introduces the definition of a "polygraph device," which is specified as an instrument that records a subject's cardiovascular pattern, respiratory pattern, and galvanic skin response, while explicitly excluding equipment used for computer voice stress analysis.
+Additionally, the bill makes several technical revisions to update the language of the existing code, including changes to the definitions of terms such as "chairman" and "polygraph examiner."

-Furthermore, the bill stipulates that it is unlawful for any individual, including government employees, to administer polygraph examinations without a license approved by the Polygraph Examiners Board.
-It also prohibits the use of any polygraph device that does not meet the established requirements outlined in the amended sections.
+Furthermore, the bill establishes that it is unlawful for any individual, including government employees, to administer polygraph examinations without a license from the Polygraph Examiners Board.
+It also prohibits the use of any polygraph device that does not meet the minimum requirements outlined in the amended sections.
 The act is set to take effect immediately upon passage.

 Engrossed: 34-25-2, 34-25-3, 34-25-20